 Eligible activities must include appropriate payment to the artists, arts and cultural practitioners, and other professionals engaged in the proposed activities.
-At a minimum, payments to artists should be at the recommended rates set by the arts service organization, professional association, or established practitioners within the field of practice (for example, CARFAC, IMAA, etc.).
-Payment structures that are not guaranteed, or that risk low or non-payment to artists and other professionals do not meet this compensation requirement (for example, commission-based sales of artworks, percentage of door sales).
+At a minimum, payments to artists should be consistent with the recommended rates set by an arts service organization, professional association (for example, CARFAC, IMAA, etc.), or by established practitioners within the field of practice.
+Honoraria and payment structures that are not guaranteed, or that risk low or non-payment to artists and other professionals do not meet this compensation requirement (for example, commission-based sales of artworks, percentage of door sales).

-Applicants can determine compensation to Elders and Knowledge Keepers according to community context and appropriate protocols.
-Applicants should describe the approach used to determine the fair rate in their application.
+You can determine compensation to Elders and Knowledge Keepers according to community context and appropriate protocols.
+You should describe the approach used to determine the fair rate in your application.